 Along with an unparalleled insight into 2016's tumultuous election, this Southbank Centre Hillary Clinton talk will offer some hope for all of those who are still with her, and remind London that love still can trump hate.

 Each ticket includes a copy of Hillary Rodham Clinton's memoir What Happened and, as it is her only UK appearance tickets will be in high demand.
 So set an alarm and be ready to book:

-Priority booking for Southbank Centre members opens at 10am on Thursday 14 September.
-Tickets go on sale to the general public at 10am on Friday 15 September.
+Priority booking for Southbank Centre members opened at 10am on Thursday 14 September.
+Tickets went on sale to the general public at 10am on Friday 15 September.